alexwky/psivcm/README.md

 * Setting 4 (`model = 4`): the additional simulation study concerning an interaction model.

 ## Simulation Data Sets
 The simulation data sets used in the paper are stored in the directory `Simulation/SimulationData`.
-The zip files in the directory contain the file `Simulation-beta0.csv`, 303 files with names in the form of `SimulationData-p[number of covariates in X]-[replication number].csv`, and 909 files with names in the form of `AdditionalSimulationData-setting[setting number]-[number of covariates in X]-[replication number].csv`.
+The zip file in the directory contains the file `Simulation-beta0.csv`, 303 files with names in the form of `SimulationData-p[number of covariates in X]-[replication number].csv`, and 909 files with names in the form of `AdditionalSimulationData-setting[setting number]-[number of covariates in X]-[replication number].csv`.
 For details, see the following data documentation:

 * The file `Simulation-beta0.csv` stores the initial values of single-index parameter that are used for all simulation replicates.
 Each row in a file contains a set of initial values.